13th Floor - Phoenix, AZ

 Golfland Fright Nights - Mesa, AZ

-Sorry folks Golfland will not open The Gauntlet Haunted House in 2018.
+Sorry folks Golfland will not open The Gauntlet Haunted House.
 They do have Spooktacular Golf every day in October.

 Sanctum of Horror - Mesa, AZ